When your Disney vacation comes to an end, it’s really easy to start wishing that you could stay longer!

 In this scenario, our guests will continue to use Disney transportation.
 We’ll budget a little more money for traveling this time, so the monthly transportation budget will be about $150.

-This time, we’ll level up to the Disney Pirate Pass, which is $699 before tax.
+This time, we’ll level up to the Disney Pirate Pass (sales for this pass are currently paused), which is $699 before tax.
 And for the moderate category, we’ll want to buy some park souvenirs occasionally, so we’ll give a yearly budget of $360 (that’s a pair of Minnie ears each month).

 More Luxurious Choices

 If you’d like to do things a little bit nicer, then let’s head over to some DVC properties.
 Here, accommodations feel a bit more home-y, with living spaces and kitchenettes.
 A Deluxe Studio at the Boulder Ridge Villas at Disney’s Wilderness Lodge is $7,418 for 2 weeks in May, while a similar room at the Beach Club Villas would be $12,450.
 Pricing those out for the year would put us at $238,416 for a year.